CDRT/mk_docs/docs/ref/bios/settings/thinkstation/advanced.md

 <details><summary>Intel(R) DPTF Support</summary>

+!!! info ""
-?> Intel(R) Dynamic Platform and Thermal Framework (DPTF) assists with managing power to the CPU vs temperature, keeping CPU temperature down while still delivering good performance.
+    Intel(R) Dynamic Platform and Thermal Framework (DPTF) assists with managing power to the CPU vs temperature, keeping CPU temperature down while still delivering good performance.

 Options:

 1. **Enabled** – Default.
 2. Disabled.

+!!! info ""
-?> This feature is optional, so may not be available on all models.
+    This feature is optional, so may not be available on all models.

 | WMI Setting name | Values | SVP / SMP Req'd | AMD/Intel |
 |:---|:---|:---|:---|